Metamogul/UTM-Snapshot-Manager/README.md

 If you're part of the UTM development team and want to incorporate such functionality into UTM, let me know.
 I'd be glad to help.

+## Reporting a bug ##

+To report a bug, please [create an issue ticket](https://github.com/Metamogul/UTM-Snapshot-Manager/issues) for it.
+In the ticket please provide a description of the state of the app, the action you've been performing, the expected outcome and the actual outcome.
+Also include your system architecture (x86_64 or arm64), the MacOS version you're on, the XCode-Version you've been using as well as any other information that seems relevant to you.

 ## License ##

 This project is distributed under the permissive [Apache 2.0 license](https://github.com/Metamogul/UTM-Snapshot-Manager/blob/main/LICENSE) as included.
 It doesn't use any other source components, packages or libraries under different licenses (apart from Apple's own system frameworks).